 The Career Technical Education (CTE) Committee will help coordinate, lead, and support efforts and initiatives to increase and improve Career Education program outcomes.
 Using data and complying with applicable regulations, the CTE Committee will identify, prioritize, allocate, and report on funding for state (Strong Workforce), federal (Perkins), and CTE grants in alignment with college goals and plans and accreditation standards.
-The CTE Committee will create an Economic and Workforce Development Plan, relying on college and district data and plans and informed by applicable regulations, and will communicate the plan to the college.
-This committee to convene in fall, 2021.
+The CTE Committee will assist with the implementation, make recommendations, and report out on outcomes for the Economic and Workforce Development Plan, relying on college and district data and plans and informed by applicable regulations, and will communicate the plan to the college.